 Fatty Cracklins Cracklins and Sweet Potato Chips :: You’re welcome.
 Honestly, that should say enough.
 If you haven’t tried cracklins before, you will be so glad you did when you taste these crispy, salty, amazing snacks.
 The brown paper bag they are served in makes them easily transportable to food area one where you will get your cochon de lait!
 The sweet potato chips are a perfect midday snack for the little ones.

 Kajun Kettle Foods Crawfish Monica :: This dish is so popular the Fest made room for its booth to have five lines to keep the crowd moving along.
 It’s a good one to put down as a foundation for a long day of Festin.
 This is another one that is easy to learn to make at home with a little patience.

 Cafe Reconcile Strawberry Lemonade :: You can get rehydrated and support an amazing cause all at once.
 I like to alternate between the tea and the strawberry lemonade.

 Bennachin Restaurant :: Everything they serve!!!
 The jama-jama (sautéed spinach) is to die for and kind of a refreshing change of pace from all of the rich and fried food you consume all day.
 For the tots, the chicken on a stick is perfect.
 It’s seasoned but not spicy, and what kid doesn’t like food on a stick?
-Jane also loves their fried plantains.
-They give you a large helping so its plenty to feed your little ones and yourself.
+My daughter also loves their fried plantains.
+They give you a large helping so it’s plenty to feed your little ones and yourself.

 Kids Food Area